 The SMF shall send the PDU SESSION ESTABLISHMENT ACCEPT message.

 Upon receipt of a PDU SESSION ESTABLISHMENT ACCEPT message and a PDU session ID, using the NAS transport procedure as specified in subclause 5.4.5, the UE shall stop timer T3580, shall release the allocated PTI value and shall consider that the PDU session was established.

+For a MA PDU session which has user plane resources been established on one access and receives PDU SESSION ESTABLISHMENT ACCEPT message over the other access:

+- the UE shall delete the stored authorized QoS rules;

+- if the authorized QoS flow descriptions are included in the PDU SESSION ESTABLISHMENT ACCEPT message, the UE shall delete the stored authorized QoS flow descriptions; and

+- if the mapped EPS bearer contexts are included in the PDU SESSION ESTABLISHMENT ACCEPT message, the UE shall delete the stored mapped EPS bearer contexts.

 The UE shall store the authorized QoS rules, and the session-AMBR received in the PDU SESSION ESTABLISHMENT ACCEPT message for the PDU session.
 The UE shall also store the authorized QoS flow descriptions if it is included in the authorized QoS flow descriptions IE of the PDU SESSION ESTABLISHMENT ACCEPT message for the PDU session.